 Urethral obstruction occurs when the urethra becomes partially or totally blocked, preventing normal urination.
-Complete urethral obstruction is a MEDICAL EMERGENCY as inability to urinate causes acute kidney failure and electrolyte imbalances that can be fatal.
+Complete urethral obstruction is a MEDICAL EMERGENCY as the inability to urinate causes acute kidney failure and electrolyte imbalances that can be fatal.

 Male cats are at a greater risk of obstruction due to their longer, narrower urethral passage.
-The most common causes of obstruction are uroliths and urethral plugs- which are composed minerals, mucous, and cellular material.
+The most common causes of obstruction are uroliths and urethral plugs-which are composed of minerals, mucous, and cellular material.
 Plugs can also occur as a result of bladder infection.
 While signs are similar to cases of FLUTD, cats with urinary obstruction will not pass urine or can only pass small amounts (often only a few drops at a time).
 The cat will become increasingly depressed and other signs like decreased appetite, dehydration, vomiting, and eventually death may occur the longer the obstruction is present.

-Treatment requires passage of a urinary catheter to relieve the obstruction.
+Treatment requires the passage of a urinary catheter to relieve the obstruction.
 This typically requires sedation or anesthesia.
 Fluid therapy is instituted to treat dehydration and electrolyte imbalances.
-Hospitalization and treatment may be needed for several days to weeks depending on the severity and duration of obstruction.
+Hospitalization and treatment may be needed for several days to weeks depending on the severity and duration of the obstruction.
 The possibility for re-obstruction due to inflammation and scarring of the urethra is high.
 If this occurs, a surgery called a perineal urethrostomy may be recommended.
 The surgery removes the narrow portion of the urethra, thus widening the urinary passage.
 Once the cause of the obstruction has been determined, treatment can be more accurately directed at the cause; special diets or medications to dissolve crystals, surgery for removal of stones, or antibiotics in case of infection.
 Again, canned food is always preferred over dry in cats with FLUTD in order to dilute urine and promote more frequent urination.

 Urinary Tract Infections

 In about 2% of FLUTD cases, clinical signs are due to bacterial or rarely, fungal urinary tract infections.
-Once infection is detected by urinalysis, a culture and susceptibility may be performed to identify the type of organism involved and what antibiotics or medications it is susceptible to.
+Once the infection is detected by urinalysis, culture, and susceptibility may be performed to identify the type of organism involved and what antibiotics or medications it is susceptible to.
 Antibiotics may then be prescribed.
 Length of treatment will depend on the frequency of infections and the presence of other diseases like kidney disease or diabetes mellitus.
 Abdominal radiographs may also need to be taken to rule-out uroliths.